How to set up a new government campaign website

 This is a must for website accessibility to assist those with hearing impairments, whether it’s done on YouTube’s ‘Closed Caption’ service or creating “burnt in” captions using your own captioning software.

 Some users with visual impairments won’t be able to interact with your website if the colour contrast isn’t set properly.
 So ensure there is a clear distinction between font and background colours at all times, so that text is clearly legible.

 6 months after your site goes live you will be required to provide performance data for the site based on your digital KPIs.
 Please provide the relevant contact details for the team responsible for reporting in your application form.
 Following the 6 month review we may suggest alternative options such as refreshing content on your site or ultimately closure of the website if objectives are not being sufficiently met, or if you are not providing us with the 6 month review documentation in a reasonable time-frame when requested.

 Applications from departments can also be accepted for bespoke campaign microsites, these websites are separate to GOV.UK but take a GOV.UK url.
 These are usually subject to build costs.
 Examples of a campaign microsite are DWP “Workplace Pensions” and Home Office “Police Recruitment”.

 Before filling out your application please consider:

-Find out how to apply for a campaign page through the Government Digital Service.
+Find out how to apply for a campaign page or a microsite through the Government Digital Service.